vhmarquez/simplysocial/README.md

 ### Instructions

 #### View Site
-- Cone down the repo and open up the index.html
+- Home page - index.html
+- Settings - settings.html

 #### Make modifications
 - In terminal navigate to the folder in which you cloned the repo to locally